Causal-net category: Quotient=epimorphism

 \ \\ \ \

 \end{ex}

 The relation of linear-colorings and sorting-nets is same as that of colorings and simple causal-nets.

-\begin{thm} A linear-coloring of causal-net $G$ is equivalent to a causal-coloring $\lambda:G\to S$ from $G$ to a sorting-net $S$. \end{thm} \begin{proof} Let $L:V(G)\to \mathbb{N}$ be a linear-coloring of causal-net $G$.
-Assume the labelling numbers are $\{1,2,\cdots,n\}$, we define a $n$-th sorting-net $S$ as follows.
-The vertex set of $S$ are $\{1,2,\cdots,n\}$ with the natural order relation.
-For any two vertices $i<j$, there is an edge, denoted as $(i,j)$, with source $i$ and target $j$ if and only if there exists an edge of $G$ starting with an $i$-vertex, ending with a $j$-vertex.
+\begin{thm} A linear-coloring $L$ of causal-net $G$ is equivalent to a causal-coloring $\lambda_L:G\to S$ from $G$ to a sorting-net $S$. \end{thm} \begin{proof} Let $L:V(G)\to \mathbb{N}$ be a linear-coloring of $G$.
+Without loss of generality, we assume the labelling numbers are $\{1,2,\cdots,n\}$, and define a $n$-th sorting-net $S$ as follows.
+The vertex set of $S$ is $\{1,2,\cdots,n\}$ with the natural order relation.
+For any two vertices $i<j$, there is an edge, denoted as $(i,j)$, with source $i$ and target $j$ if and only if there exists an edge of $G$ starting with an $i$-vertex (a vertex labelled by $i$), ending with a $j$-vertex.
 It is not difficult to check that $S$ is simple and acyclic.